 Giving yourself plenty of commuting time is a wise move; however, you may find yourself having some time to kill if you were a bit early with your ETA.
 So, a quick trip to the store may seem perfectly acceptable—but it’s not.
 “My candidate was quite early for her interview, so she decided to pick up a few groceries and arrived at the interview with 3 grocery bags.
 The hiring manager was not impressed,” admits Valerie Anderson-Migliore, a Technical Recruiter with Procom.

 2. Being a victim of the weather(man)

 Inclement weather is unavoidable, but planning for it isn’t.
-If the weather man calls for sun but the sky is threatening something ominous, ignore that person and bring an umbrella.
+If the weather man calls for sun but the sky is threatening something ominous, bring an umbrella.
 Similarly, in the warmer months, you may want to opt for air-conditioned transit rather than walking.
 “A candidate once decided to walk 30 minutes for an interview at 1 p.m. on a hot day when the temperature was 30 degrees,” says Richa Dhupar, a Recruiting Manager with Procom.
 “The interviewer mentioned that the candidate was sweating and smelled.”

 Making these types of mistakes may give the indication that you don’t plan ahead.